voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Optional[String[1]]`

-String.
 Sets the permissions of the exported directory.

 Default value: `undef`

 ### <a name="nfs--functions--mkdir"></a>`nfs::functions::mkdir`

-Function: nfs::functions::mkdir

-This Function exists to
- 1. manage dir creation

-* Daniel Klockenkaemper <mailto:dk@marketing-factory.de>
-* Martin Alfke <tuxmea@gmail.com>
+Manage directory creation.

 #### Parameters